greenrobotllc/adnetwork/README.md

 # FAQ
 Question: How to access admin panel?
 What is login or password?

 Answer: First, register as a new user.
 Then add the uid of the admin user to the ADMIN_ID variable in your .env.
 Get the uid from the database.
+Then clear the cache: https://tecadmin.net/clear-cache-laravel-5/